sumyapp/goodcheck/README.md

 ### *pattern*

 A *pattern* can be a *literal pattern*, *regexp pattern*, *token pattern*, or a string.
-When a string is given, it is interpreted as a *literal pattern* with `case_insensitive: false`.
+When a string is given, it is interpreted as a *literal pattern* with `case_sensitive: true`.

 #### *literal pattern*